Support & Community

 An organization dedicated to advancing and promoting optimal nursing care for people affected by pain by promoting best nursing practices.
 They also provide the PCSS (Providers Clinical Support System) Educational Webinar Series, which includes comprehensive courses, webinars, and videos concerning pain management and prescription treatments.

-A collection of healthcare professional organizations that promote individual and population health and public safety.
-This organization promotes timely, evidence-based, outcome-oriented, and interprofessional education related to the comprehensive management of pain, addiction, and their comorbidities.
+This collective of healthcare professional organizations promotes individual and public health and safety.
+CO*RE promotes timely, evidence-based, outcome-oriented, and interprofessional education related to the comprehensive management of pain, addiction, and their comorbidities.
 Their CO*RE’s CE/CME curriculum helps clinicians balance the risks of treatment with the benefits for relief to patients in their practice.

 A nonprofit organization that provides training and technical assistance to communities and clinicians addressing prescription medication issues.
 They offer programs like Project Pill Drop, a community-based medication-disposal program, and Lazarus Recovery Services, a peer-guided recovery-support program for those with substance use disorders.

-There are a number of informative conferences and events to attend on pain management.
-These events can help professionals stay current with the latest in pain management.
+A number of informative conferences help professionals stay current with the latest in pain management.

 Pain Research Forum